Explore Mongolia's Vast Wilderness

 Accommodation: Stay in ger camps along the lake shore.

 Activities: Trek to the Tavan Bogd Mountains, see the Potanin Glacier, and discover ancient rock carvings.
-The park is ideal for adventurous activities like mountaineering and eagle hunting demonstrations.
+Ideal for mountaineering and eagle hunting demonstrations.

 Accommodation: Basic ger camps or camping under the stars.

-Regional Specialties: Depending on the season, enjoy traditional dishes made with yak, goat, and sheep meat.
+Specialties: Traditional dishes made with yak, goat, and sheep meat.

 Orkhon Valley

 Activities: Explore ancient ruins and monuments including Erdene Zuu Monastery, Tuvkhun Hermitage, and Orkhon Waterfall.
-The valley is a UNESCO World Heritage site rich in history and natural beauty.
+UNESCO World Heritage site rich in history.

 Accommodation: Ger camps or homestays with local families.